dwthurber/MSHE-Student-Resources/_workshops/resume-and-cover-letter.md

 ---
 title: Resume and Cover Letter
-description: 'Reflection, self assessment, and goal setting acquaints you with your value, provides material for your resume, refines your focus, and serves as a filter for opportunities and well-intentioned advice.'
+description: 'Your resume and cover letter are the marketing documents you’ll need for a successful job search.
+Together, they tell your professional story – the goals you want to help an employer achieve, and the skills, experience, and values you possess that will help you do so.'
 facilitator: 'Audra Nelson, Career Coach'
-icon_path: /img/workshop_icons/icon_assessment.png
+icon_path: /img/workshop_icons/icon_resume.png
 upcoming_workshop:
-  upcoming_date: 2016-10-06T00:00:00.000Z
+  upcoming_date:
-  start_time: '6:00 pm'
+  start_time:
-  end_time: '8:00 pm'
+  end_time:
-  location: Anneberg G02
+  location:
 comments: false
 ---